henne23/Tetris-AI/README.md

 ## Misc

 It was noticeable that the results varied greatly.
-Even still very successful games with several hundred cleared lines, it happened that subsequent games ended after only a few tetrominos.
+Even after very successful games with several hundred cleared lines, it happened that subsequent games ended after only a few tetrominos.

 The following diagram shows the best score over a window of 50 games (this training does not include the best results what can be found in the Save-folder).